 Police canines live with their handlers and their families during service and when they retire.
 The dogs are carefully chosen to have a strong retrieval drive, above average curiosity, and be fearless and outgoing.

 The Harrison Police Department has two active Police K9s.
-K9 Arby is 10 years old and K9 Von is 7 years old.
-Both have made several suspect apprehensions and large narcotic seizures for the town of Harrison and throughout Westchester County.
+K9 Axel is 3 years old and K9 Chuck is 2 1/2 years old.